Goldie Ghamari: Removal from caucus

 On June 28, 2024, Ontario premier Doug Ford issued a statement that Ghamari had been removed from the Progressive Conservative caucus, citing "repeated serious lapses in judgement".
 Ghamari had recently had a virtual meeting with Tommy Robinson, the founder and former leader of the far-right English Defence League, ostensibly to discuss the Islamic Revolutionary Guard Corps.
 Robinson, whose real name is Stephen Yaxley-Lennon, has a history of convictions on a number of offences in the United Kingdom and, just days before the meeting with Ghamari, had been arrested in Calgary for misrepresenting himself to immigration officials while entering Canada for a speaking tour sponsored by right-wing media outlet Rebel News.

 After Ghamari posted on social media about their meeting, the National Council of Canadian Muslims (NCCM) urged the Ford government to remove Ghamari from its caucus, reminding them of Robinson's record of anti-Muslim activism and criminal convictions.
 Ford's office initially said in a written statement that the premier was "extremely disappointed" in Ghamari's decision to give a platform to someone whose behaviour and beliefs were at odds with those of the government, and that her later denials "speaks volumes about her judgment and honesty".
 A more detailed statement from the premier's office described the move as the culmination of "repeated instances of serious lapses in judgment and a failure to collaborate constructively with caucus leadership and as a team member" and said that Ghamari could no longer continue in her role within the PC caucus.

-Personal life

-Raised as a Shia Muslim, Ghamari has, since, converted to Zoroastrianism in her adult life.